 Quality lighting for video doesn’t have to be difficult.
 You do not have to rely on a bunch of expensive professional equipment either, although professional light kits are great.

 LIGHTING FOR VIDEO: THE KEYS TO GOOD LIGHTING

 The biggest things that matter are the placement of the light relative to your subject and the amount of diffusion.
-These are the basics of video lighting.
+That right there are the basics of video lighting.

 If you are able to learn these basic principles of lighting, then you can adapt whatever equipment and supplies you have and make it all work.

 This post will tell you the basics of what you need to know to achieve quality, professional-looking lighting for your video production.

-First, here is a video tutorial showing you the basics of lighting that I just mentioned.
-Below the video is more info on video lighting basics.
+First, here are two video tutorial showing you the basics of lighting that I just mentioned.
+Below the video is a second tutorial more info on video lighting basics.
 Every beginner video maker should watch these two videos.

 For easy video production, learn to make use of natural light.
 By natural light I mean any light streaming in through the windows or doors and any light coming from any lamp available in the room.

 The first thing I always do when videotaping is see if I can open up the blinds and curtains and let the sun shine in.
 I also use simple home light fixtures to supplement that natural light.
 You can achieve very professional looking lighting this way, you just need to know a few tips about how to place the lights relative to your subject.